|

 SINKS

-Cleanup time is not production time, but it has to be done.
+Cleanup time is not art learning time, but it has to be done.
 Good design saves time.
 Bad design results in lots of standing around and discipline problems.
 Ask for sinks that are in a peninsula with plenty of room for people around them and for traffic flow.
-Never locate sinks near a corner where they create congestion.
-Space sinks as far apart from each other as possible so lots of people can get at them.
+Never locate sinks in a corner where they create congestion.
+Space sinks as far apart from each other as possible so more people can get at them.
 Get at least two sinks with two completely separate drain systems in every room.
 When one clogs, the other should work.
 If I am only allowed one sink, I try for a big double sink and two faucets and two drains.

 DOORS

-A door that goes directly outdoors allows opportunities for pit firing, raku firing, etc. These cannot be done indoors.
+A door that goes directly outdoors from the artroom allows opportunities for pit firing, raku firing, etc. These processes cannot be done indoors.
 Students love to do their drawing and painting outdoors when the weather permits.
-Some large equipment may require double doors.
+Double doors allow easier installation of large pieces of equipment such as a gas kiln.
+It also makes it easier to bring in pallets of clay for a high school ceramics room.

 COLORS AND SURFACES